Daniel Pinillos: Nottingham Forest

 In July 2015, Pinillos went on a trial at English Football League Championship club Nottingham Forest, and agreed to a two-year contract with the club on 30 July.
 He made his Forest debut on 22 August in a 1–1 draw at Bolton Wanderers, and quickly established himself as the club's first-choice left-back.
 On Saturday 19 December, Pinillos ruptured his anterior cruciate knee ligaments in Forest's 2–1 win over MK Dons and missed the rest of the season through injury.

 Pinillos finally made his first-team return for Forest on 19 November 2016, starting at left wing-back as his club defeated Ipswich Town 2–0 at Portman Road.
 Before Forest played their next match, however, the club disclosed that Pinillos required surgery on his other knee due to a meniscus injury that was expected to sideline him for "several weeks".

 On 18 March 2017, Pinillos scored his first goal for the club, netting a last-minute headed equaliser against fierce rivals Derby County from a Ben Osborn corner, levelling the match at 2–2.
 Pinillos had also assisted Forest's first goal that day, with an outstanding cross for the on-rushing Zach Clough to tap in.
 On 15 May 2017, Forest manager Mark Warburton confirmed that Pinillos would leave the club at the end of his contract on 30 June.

 Córdoba return

 On 2 July 2017, Pinillos returned to his previous club Córdoba, after agreeing to a three-year deal.
 He immediately became a first-team regular for the side, featuring ahead of fellow new signing Javi Noblejas.

 Barnsley

 On 19 January 2018, Pinillos signed for Barnsley on a 2 1/2-year contract.

 Miedź Legnica

 On 29 September 2020, he joined Polish club Miedź Legnica on a one-year contract with an extension option.
-He played 23 Second Division matches in 12 months at the club.
+He made 23 second-tier appearances during his one-year stint at the club.